Andrey-Rogatin/Data_Portfolio_AndreyR/ML_for_companies_bankruptcy_prediction/README.md

-# Middle-project-KA
-This repository for collecting files about middle project of two sutends from Ironhack.

-Participants:
-- Kirill Tiufanov
-- Andrey Rogatin

-Main goal of project: create a prediction model (based on logical regression) for companies bankruptcy prediction.
+Main goal of project: create a prediction model (based on logistic regression) for companies bankruptcy prediction.
 Second goal: Find impactful parametrs on bankruptcy

 Data set: Bankruptcy data from the Taiwan Economic Journal for the years 1999–2009